 Messi is still a long way behind Ronaldo in that respect, though he is by some distance Argentina's top goal-scorer of all time, surpassing the great Gabriel Batistuta some years ago.

 |1||Nations League / Finalissima||1|

 *National Cups refers to the main national cup competition in a country only, e.g. the FA Cup, Copa del Rey etc.

-Messi and Ronaldo have very similar trophy hauls, but Messi edges things when it comes to league titles, having won La Liga 10 times with Barcelona.
+Messi and Ronaldo have similar enough trophy hauls, but Messi edges things when it comes to league titles, having won La Liga 10 times with Barcelona and Ligue 1 once with PSG.
 Ronaldo has seven league titles, but unlike Messi, he can claim to have won the league in three different countries (England, Spain and Italy) - something that increases his claim to the GOAT crown in the eyes of some.

 Ronaldo has an edge over Messi in the Champions League, his love affair with the competition earning him the moniker 'Mr Champions League'.
 The Manchester United star has also enjoyed notable success on the international stage with Portugal, winning the European Championship and the UEFA Nations League.

-Messi, on the other hand, has endured considerable heartache with Argentina, with four unsuccessful Copa America campaigns, three of which saw them lose in the final.
-He finally got his hands on the Copa in 2021, before going to win the 2022 Finalissima.
-While neither has won the World Cup, Messi has an Olympic gold medal.
+Messi endured considerable heartache with Argentina early on in his international career, with four unsuccessful Copa America campaigns, three of which saw them lose in the final.
+But he finally got his hands on the Copa in 2021, before going to win the 2022 Finalissima and then the 2022 World Cup.
+Additionally, Messi has an Olympic gold medal.